 I am a Postdoctoral Scholar at Stanford University’s Department of Earth System Science working with Prof. Noah Diffenbaugh, and an inaugural member of the Stanford Data Science Scholars.
 Currently, I am studying the impacts that weather and climate extremes (e.g. droughts and heat waves) have on people's access to electricity around the world, as well as the spatiotemporal dynamics of droughts around the world.
-More broadly, I am interested in understanding the vulnerabilities of our societies' resources (water, energy, food, and land) and our infrastructure to weather and climate shocks, and in finding solutions that increase our resilience to these types of shocks.
+More broadly, I am interested in understanding the weather and climate risks that our societies' resources (water, energy, food, and land) and our infrastructure are exposed to, and in finding solutions that increase our resilience to these types of shocks.

 I was awarded the NASA Earth and Space Science Fellowship from 2014-2017, and in 2015 I participated in the Young Scientists Summer Program at the International Institute for Applied Systems Analysis (IIASA).
 I have presented at several national and international conferences including the Fall Meeting of the American Geophysical Union, and have been invited to present at The World Bank Group.
 In 2015, I co-founded Highwire Earth, an ongoing interdisciplinary online publication on sustainable development, where members of the Princeton University community share their work and insights.
 I also served as President of the Latino Graduate Student Association (2013-2014) and President of the Graduate Student Representatives in the Department of Civil and Environmental Engineering at Princeton (2014-2015).

-In 2012, I received my B.S. in Applied Mathematics from Columbia University, where I was involved with the Columbia International Relations Council and Association and the Columbia Student Chapter of Engineers Without Borders.
+In 2012, I received my B.S. in Applied Mathematics from Columbia University, where I was also part of the Columbia International Relations Council and Association (Model UN) and the Columbia Student Chapter of Engineers Without Borders.
 I am originally from Mexico City, Mexico, and when I am not analyzing data, I enjoy swimming, running, skiing, playing soccer, reading, blogging, and traveling.